 In addition to presentations of papers, we will also include the following:

-- Keynote by John Clark, on the topic of Quantum Genetic Programming.
+- Keynote by David R. White, on the topic of Quantum Genetic Programming.

 - Tool demonstrations are welcome, when they are the subject of an accepted paper.